amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ### .addEventListener

 In our javascript file we add a event listener.
 The listener listens out for an event (something) to happen.
-A event listener is associated to our button.
+The event in this case is the click of a button.
+A event listener is associated to our button, as per this code snippet, the addEventListener() method is attaching an event handler to the button element.
 ```javascript

 // ADDING EVENT LISTENER TO SEARCH BUTTON